kaliczp/Spatial_SQL/README.md

 **Szerzők:** [Michele Tobias](https://github.com/MicheleTobias) & [Naomi Kalman](https://github.com/nbkalman)

-## Workshop Description
-This workshop is intended to give participants an introduction to working with **spatial data** using SQL.
-We will work with a graphical user interface (GUI) and explore some examples of common analysis processes as well as present participants with resources for continued learning.
-This workshop will give participants a solid foundation on which to build further learning.

-## Learning Objectives
-By the end of this workshop, participants will be able to
-* Import data into an spatialite database
-* Write queries to answer questions about spatial data
-* Understand the difference between attribute queries and geometry queries
-* View spatial tables and views in QGIS

 ## A tanfolyamról
 A tanfolyam célja, hogy a résztvevők megismerkedjenek a **téradatokkal** való munkavégzéssel SQL használatával.
 Grafikus felhasználói felülettel (GUI) fogunk dolgozni, és megismerünk néhány példát a gyakori elemzési folyamatokra, valamint forrásokat biztosítunk a résztvevőknek a folyamatos tanuláshoz.
 Ez a tanfolyam jó kiindulási alapot ad a résztvevőknek a továbblépéshez.